Read time 3 minutes

 The above mentioned error messages appear due to mismatch between metadata of the two tables.
 When the user drops the clustered index of Table B, its metadata gets changed.
 After this, when you switch the partitions between tables, the metadata information gets mismatched and this is when the user receives the data corruption errors.

-Kernel for SQL Database Repair and recovery software is known for offering secure and sound repair services to refurbish damaged SQL databases.
+SQL Server Recovery and recovery software is known for offering secure and sound repair services to refurbish damaged SQL databases.
 MDF files of MS SQL Server 2000 and 2005 are successfully repaired with data recovered and saved to new working MDF files.